medusajs/medusa/docs/content/how-to/uploading-images-to-s3.md

 - Add the existing **AmazonS3FullAccess** policy to the user
 - Submit the details

-Upon successfull creation of the user, you are presented with an **Access key ID** and a **Secret access key**.
+Upon successful creation of the user, you are presented with an **Access key ID** and a **Secret access key**.
 Note both of them down for later use.

 ### Installation